 Temple Ambler Field Station leverages the enthusiasm and expertise of our citizen scientists to help gather information about our natural environments.
-This data enriches our understanding of our ecosystems, and provide a valuable resource for both research and education.
+These data enrich our understanding of our ecosystems and provide a valuable resource for both research and education.
 Anyone can participate and all are welcome.

 Temple Ambler Field Station supports ongoing programming by Temple Ambler EarthFest Presents, including an annual BioBlitz event to deepen our understanding of the species that occur on campus.

 The Field Station also partners with the Ambler Arboretum to use Citizen Science applications to facilitate data collection on a variety of species, from birds and insects, to native and invasive plants.

 iNaturalist is a biodiversity platform that allows users to contribute to scientific research around the world by recording their encounters with wildlife. iNaturalist, a partnership between National Geographic and the California Academy of Sciences, is for naturalists of all skill levels.

 With iNaturalist you can submit observations of almost any organism making it perfect for those who want to improve their identification skills for local organisms, or those who want to contribute to a global diversity network.
 The observations added to iNaturalist are later added to scientific repositories like the Global Biodiversity Information Facility to be used by scientists around the globe.

 On a local scale, you are helping the Temple Ambler Field Station create a database of species found on our campus.
 These data will be used to help understand impacts of global change in the Greater Philadelphia area.
 Visit here for a step by step guide on how to start collecting.